odoo-dev/odoo/doc/webservices/odoo.rst

 :meth:`~odoo.models.Model.search` takes a mandatory :ref:`domain <reference/orm/domains>` filter (possibly empty), and returns the database identifiers of all records matching the filter.
-To list customer companies for instance:
+To list companies for
+instance:

 .. container:: doc-aside